ChristianVerdin/Online-Learning/README.md

-    Project B: Use MLB's Statcast data to compare New York Yankees sluggers Aaron Judge and Giancarlo Stanton.
+    Project B: Use MLB's Statcast data to compare New York Yankees sluggers Aaron Judge and Giancarlo Stanton

     - Purpose: Pandas and visualization practice